NeKoRoSYS/NeKoRoSYS/README.md

 <br>

-<h3>My Specialties</h3>

-Below are the following skills I am confident with:
-- Linux SysAd & Ricing
-- Game Development
-- Discord Chatbots Development
-- REST API Backend
-- Frontend and Backend Web Developemnt

-**Commissions are open!** Though, If your project does not fall in any of these categories, you are still welcome to contact me to discuss any possibilities.
-Price varies depending on complexity/time spent.
 <!--
 My profeciency for each category varies but I do have a grasp on their core concepts and essential dos and don'ts.
 Though, I have lately been dipping myself into learning C++ so I can develop a basic 3D game engine for fun.